ACEJMC assessment plan, undergraduate programs

 Learning goals track the professional values and competencies specified by the Accrediting Council on Education in Journalism and Mass Communication.
 These are included in all course syllabi and are posted on the Cronkite website.
 Course syllabi are reviewed before the start of each semester to ensure they include learning outcomes specific to each course and that they reference ACEJMC values and competencies.

 The Cronkite School assesses student learning outcomes at the undergraduate level in each academic year.
-Assessment results are evaluated by the Senior Associate Deans and shared with faculty and leadership to determine needed changes in the curriculum or course content to improve student learning.
+Assessment results are evaluated by the Curriculum and Assessment Analyst and the Senior Associate Deans and shared with faculty and leadership to determine needed changes in the curriculum or course content to improve student learning.
 Assessments may also guide decision-making with regard to resources, student services and other out-of-classroom offerings.

 The School has used the following assessment measures throughout this review period.
 Revisions and additions are noted by date: